datafusion-contrib/arrow-zarr/README.md

 # arrow-zarr
-Implementation of Zarr file format in Rust
+Implementation of sync and async Arrow readers for the Zarr data format.